navneetshukl/HackerNews/README.md

-# HackerNews Concurrency
+# HackerNews

-HackerNews Concurrency is a Go package designed to fetch and display the top stories from Hacker News using concurrency.
+HackerNews  is a Go package designed to fetch and display the top stories from Hacker News using concurrency.
 It leverages goroutines to concurrently fetch multiple stories, enhancing performance and efficiency.

 ## Overview